Singur: Rail

 SIU/Singur is well connected with Howrah Junction railway station.
 Local trains runs between Singur railway station and Howrah Station via Sheoraphuli railway station.
+Around 32 lakh people from all around the city commute to Kolkata daily for work.
+In the Howrah-Tarakeswar section there are 48 trains that carry commuters from 21 railway stations.

 Roads

 Singur is well connected with Kolkata through Durgapur Expressway (NH 2), Baidyabati to Tarkeswar connected road as (SH 2).